biometricITC/cPP-biometrics/4_Methodology/EA_Peform.md

 hinders the accuracy of the result of performance testing.
 Cross-comparison of attempts/templates for ordered pair allows to compare between user A’s template and user B’s sample and user A’s sample and user B’s template separately.
+However, if the TOE's verification algorithm is symmetric and make no distinction between the ordered pair, this assumption can't be used.

 This \[SD\] doesn’t allow intra-individual comparison that is a comparison between one body part and another body part of the same test